hitanshu-dhawan/AnnotationProcessing/README.md

 \*Annotation processing can only be used to generate new files and not to modify old ones

 ## How does Annotation Processing work ?
-The annotation processing takes place in many compilation cycles.
-In each cycle, the compiler while reading a java source file finds the annotations registered for processing and calls the corresponding annotation processor.
-This cycle continues with the generation of any file or terminates if no file is generated in that cycle.
+The annotation processing takes place in many rounds.
+The compiler reads a java source file with the registered annotations and calls their corresponding annotation processors which will generate more java source files with more annotations.
+These new annotations will again call their corresponding annotation processors which will again generate more java source files.
+This cycle continues until no new java source file is generated in the cycle.

 ![](https://github.com/hitanshu-dhawan/AnnotationProcessing/blob/master/images/AnnotationProcessingRounds.png)